blachawk/SymfonyBlack/README.md

 * From the terminal get Bootstrap 4 via npm `npm i -D boostrap` then import it `import  'bootstrap';` into our assets/js/app.js file.

-* Tweak your twig template(s) to be BS4 compatible.
+* Tweak your Twig template(s) to be BS4 compatible.

 * When working with stylesheet &amp; JavaScript links, use the following encore tags in your Twig template(s).